AmelieVernay/Project_Covid/README.md

 - Foux Quentin: line charts or/and other useful charts which would be relevant to desired variables
 - Llinares Laurent: line charts, bar plots and heatmap
-- Nicolas Alexandre: histograms / bar chart / visualization
+- Nicolas Alexandre: bar plots / regression / prediction
 - Vernay Amelie: maps

 - Everyone: module architecture, documentation, unit tests...